guilhem/reconcileprune/README.md

 // Update status
 _ = client.Status().Update(ctx, &myCR)

-// result.Skipped contains resources that would be deleted
+// pruned contains ObjectReferences that would be deleted
-// result.Pruned is empty
+// Resources are validated but not actually removed
 ```

 ### Custom Error Handler